abc66681/DME/README.md

 ## Paper ##
-    Co-Training with Dual Mask Integration in Semi-Supervised Skin Lesion Segmentation
+    A Robust Co-Training Scheme with Feature Discrepancy and Dual Mask Ensemble in Semi-Supervised Skin Lesion Segmentation